MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-doc-management.md

 The information below applies when SharePoint integration has been enabled for a Dynamics 365 entity.

-When adding a file to a Dynamics 365 app record that is linked to a Microsoft Teams channel from the document location for the Microsoft Teams channel, the document is stored in a SharePoint folder with the file path [Team Name] > Documents > [Channel Name] > [FileName].
+When adding a file to a Dynamics 365 app record that is linked to a Microsoft Teams channel from the document location for the Microsoft Teams channel, the document is stored in a SharePoint folder with the file path [Team Name] > Documents > [Channel Name] > [File Name].
 The file is visible in both the Microsoft Teams channel's files tab and the Dynamics 365 app record's document associated grid in the document location for the Microsoft Teams channel.

 When adding a file to a Dynamics 365 app record that is linked to a Microsoft Teams channel via the document location for the default site, the document is stored in the default SharePoint site that was set up with the Dynamics 365 environment.
 The document does not show up in the Microsoft Teams files tab for the channel associated with the record.

 When adding a file from a Dynamics 365 app record that is not linked to a Microsoft Teams channel the document is stored in the default SharePoint site that was set up with the Dynamics 365 environment.

-When adding a file from a Microsoft Teams channel that is linked to a Dynamics 365 app record, the document is stored in a SharePoint folder with the file path [Team Name] > Documents > [Channel Name] > [FileName].
+When adding a file from a Microsoft Teams channel that is linked to a Dynamics 365 app record, the document is stored in a SharePoint folder with the file path [Team Name] > Documents > [Channel Name] > [File Name].
 The file is visible in both the Microsoft Teams channel's files tab and the Dynamics 365 app record's document associated grid in the document location for the Microsoft Teams channel.

-When a Microsoft Teams channel has multiple Dynamics records associated with it, the document is stored in a SharePoint folder with the file path [Team Name] >  Documents > [Channel Name] > [FileName].
+When a Microsoft Teams channel has multiple Dynamics records associated with it, the document is stored in a SharePoint folder with the file path [Team Name] >  Documents > [Channel Name] > [File Name].
 The file is visible in the Microsoft Teams channel's files tab and the document associated grid in the document location for the Microsoft Teams channel for all Dynamics 365 app records associated with the channel.

 When a Dynamics record is linked to a Microsoft Teams channel, files already added to that Microsoft Teams channel show up in the document associated grid for that Dynamics 365 app record in the document location for the Microsoft Teams channel.